 This 3-Day Self Drive Tour shows you the grand landscapes that inspired Sir Peter Jackson to create Mordor in the LoTR films, and it gives you a behind-the-scenes look at how The Hobbit trilogies were made in New Zealand's North Island.

 Catch the early ferry (9am-12:30pm) from Wellington to Picton and drive (45 mins) to Havelock to link up with Pelorus Eco Adventures for the afternoon Hobbit Kayak Tour at 2pm!
 This lets you bounce down the river like the dwarves do in The Hobbit: The Desolation of Smaug, though in a much more relaxed manner (it's suitable for all experience levels).
-Stay the night at Blue Moon Lodge in Havelock, then you can easily journey onto Nelson and into another world with Reid Helicopters Lord of The Rings Tours!
-Bill Reid, the founder of Reid Helicopters Nelson, was instrumental in scouting out filming locations around New Zealand's South Island, and he worked closely with Sir Peter Jackson, the cast and crew during filming.
+Stay the night at Blue Moon Lodge in Havelock, then you can easily journey onto Nelson and into another world with Helicopters Nelson's Lord of The Rings Tours!
+Bill Reid, the founder of Reid Helicopters (which joined with the Darling family to create Helicopters Nelson), was instrumental in scouting out filming locations around New Zealand's South Island, and he worked closely with Sir Peter Jackson, the cast and crew during filming.
 Alternatively in Nelson, you can visit Jens Hansen Jewellers.
 This is where they made the 'one ring to rule them all' for the films, and you can have one custom made for yourself.

 Lotr & The Hobbit Self-drive tour itinerary from Christchurch

 Christchurch, Mount Sunday, Aoraki/Mount Cook, Twizel, Wanaka, Queenstown